eavMarshall/DiContainer/README.md

 - Immutable
 - Rule free
 - Work immediately with no setup
-- Help remove the singleton pattern by have share instances defined by implementing the SingleInstance interface
+- Help remove the singleton pattern
 - Testing friendly, easily swapping instances for mock/stubs

 ##### Immutable?
 In php you don't have a truly immutable object.
-There is some state held by the object.
-This state are the class names and keeping track of classes that implement the SingleInstance interface.
+The container always holds some state.
+This state is made of the caches of classes that implements SingleInstance and the overriding rules.
-These values can never change while your application is running.
-This could be considered as immutable state.
+The class definitions can not change while your application is running, and override rules can not be change once the container is instantiated.
+So there could be a strong argument that the container is immutable.

 ##### Rule free?
 Every container I've come across implements some sort of rule system.
 A rule system that needs to be loaded each and every time you run your application.
-By labeling classes with an empty, but known interface, we can tag shared instances of classes without having to have a rule system.
+We can tag shared instances of classes without having to have a rule system by labeling classes with an empty, but known, interface.

 ##### Work immediately with no setup?
-There are some containers that require some complex setup.
+There are some containers that require complex setup.
 Usually with json, xml or an array.
 If you have an autoloader setup, a fully functioning container can be achieved without any setup.
 ```
 class DatabaseConnection implements SingleInstance